Jane Danson: Television appearances

 Danson appeared on the first celebrity edition of Stars in Their Eyes.
 Alongside four other actresses from Coronation Street, they impersonated the Spice Girls.

 In 2019, Danson took part in the eleventh series of Dancing on Ice alongside professional partner Sylvain Longchambon.
 Following a skate-off against Melody Thornton and Ryan Sidebottom, Danson and Sidebottom were eliminated in Week 7.

 Personal life

 Danson attended Radcliffe High School, Radcliffe near Bury in Greater Manchester.
 She began dating former Brookside actor Robert Beck in 1999 and the two married in December 2005.
 The couple met at the 1999 British Soap Awards.
 Danson said that she had a crush on Beck since she was 15.
 On their marriage, Danson said in 2018, "Rob's absolutely my best friend in the world.
 We've only had about two rows in twenty years."
 The couple have two sons together: Harry (born July 2006) and Sam (born February 2009).
-In December 2018, Danson told OK! that she had miscarried a third child, which she and Beck discovered at their three-month scan.
+In December 2018, Danson revealed that she had miscarried a third child, which she and Beck discovered at their three-month scan.